fibjs/fib-rollup/README.md

 Virtual box, it's based on fibjs's [vm.Sandbox], see detail in [src/vbox/index.ts].
 It provided some customzied global modules to make plugins running.

 Some of rollup-plugins can be run directly in raw fibjs's default global context, but some others must be hacked(or rewritten with fibjs).
-See details in (Tested Plugins)[#Tested Plugins] below
+See details in [Plugins Test Result](#Plugins Test Result) below

 For example, in fibjs there's no `module` module, which in nodejs is internal module and used to load nodejs' module.
 More and more npm packages use API in `module` module of nodejs, rollup did so.
 So I made one patched `module` module in default virtual box, and `vbox.require('rollup', __dirname)` to make rollup running. some of rollup's plugin can be run by this vbox.